 A General Gun Quota Permit is a type of limited entry permit that is required in order to participate in designated general gun hunts on select Wildlife Management Areas.
 The following information provides further details on specific information regarding these permits.

 Cost: $0.00 to apply, $0.00 per permit.

-Requirements to Apply: Unless exempt, hunters must have a valid Management Area Permit or a license that includes a management area permit in order to apply.
+Requirements to Apply: Unless exempt, applicants must have a valid Management Area Permit to apply.